Mrymna/Surgery_procedures/Neuronexus/base_implantation.md

 * Wait 15 minutes for the cement to solidify.

 If you are implanting the probe in this surgery in addition to the base, go [here](https://github.com/Mrymna/Surgery_procdures/blob/main/Neuronexus/implantation.md).
- You can come back to this page for the final steps.

 ## Suturing